 There’s a hidden pocket that rests against your lower back.
 It’s the perfect place to keep important items like your credit card or passport.

 Other reviewers think: The Venturesafe X 12L pack deserves about 5 stars.
 While there aren’t a ton of reviews revolving around this backpack just yet, other reviewers say that this backpack is great for city travel and daily use.

 A Few Things You Should Know About Travel Backpacks

 When you’re just starting to backpack, choosing the right pack can be tricky.
 There are products that you can load from the top (like the Venturesafe X 12L) and panned loaders.
 Ultimately the build of your backpack is just a personal preference over efficiency in this case.
 So, what else do you need to know?

 Backpacking fabric: The Venturesafe X 12L rocks nylon material, which means it’s very elastic, impressively durable, and typically lightweight.
 But it’s not waterproof.
 But synthetic fabrics tend to dry pretty quickly.
 It’s important to think about the environment in which you’ll be before you buy a bag like this.
 Is it typically dry?
 Will you see regular monsoons?

 A word about pack volume: While this travel backpack has a 12L capacity, the usability of that space is tricky.
-When the fabric doesn’t have a lot of giving like the Venturesafe X 12L, you’re very limited on how much you can carry.
+When the fabric doesn’t have a lot of give like the Venturesafe X 12L, you’re very limited on how much you can carry.
 Plus 12L just isn’t much space to begin with.

 Travel backpacks should be comfortable: Generally, you’ll be wearing a travel backpack for hours.
 If it rubs on your arms, doesn’t tighten easily, or doesn’t rest well against your back, you’ll probably feel it after a few hours.